Free Shipping Everyday!

 Temporary Solutions

 Peel-and-stick tiles work wonders for updating a bathroom floor without going through the hassle of taking the current t one out and installing something new.
 They can easily freshen up the space, add character and charm, and are super easy to work with.
 You can change, rotate, and remove them as needed.
-The same can be done with backspashes in the kitchen.
-Peel-and-stick tiles are a fan favorite for renters and rentees alike as they are efficient, interchangeable, and temporary!
+The same can be done with back-spashes in the kitchen.
+Peel-and-stick tiles are a fan favorite for renters and landlords alike as they are efficient, interchangeable, and temporary!
 If you’re looking for a grander change, there are also peel-and-stick moldings for accent walls that function the same way as peel-and-stick tiles.

 For lighting, you can often go with a plug in wall sconce in our mason jar lights.

 You can also paint your walls and cabinets as needed.
 If not allowed, consider trying temporary wall paper or contact paper for cabinets.
 They are easier to remove and are less of a hassle to work with.
-Carpet is also an issue that many rentees face.
+Carpet is also an issue that many renters face.
 While taking the carpet out and installing wood or tile may not be an option, a simpler way of distracting from an unappealing carpet is with accent rugs.
 And yes, it is possible to layer rugs!

 For wall décor, steering away from nails has never been easier.
 Instead of punching unseemly holes into the wall, try command strips!
 They are super easy to use, leave no marks on the wall, and can be used for a variety of items!
 They are great paired with floating shelves, picture frames, and wall art.
 Command hooks are also super helpful and great at an entryway for hats, coats, umbrellas, and bags.